katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/15_FAQ.md

 # Frequently Asked Questions: {-}

-1. Where can I find due dates for assignments?
+## Where can I find due dates for assignments?

 *BBLearn*

+## How do I know when assignments are due?

+*All assignment deadlines can be found in BBLearn.
+Within this textbook we have suggestions for the timing of all writen questions, coding labs and final culmination writes ups.
+All material by infrastructure is due before we begin the next infrastructure.*

-2. How do I submit assignments?
+## How do I submit assignments?

 *All assignments (except the very first git assignment) are submitted via BBLearn as both .Rmds and .pdfs*

-3. Do I still have to submit written exercises as .Rmd and .pdf?
+## Do I still have to submit written exercises as .Rmd and .pdf?

 *Yes.*

-4. What's better for code, conciseness or readability?
+## What's better for code, conciseness or readability?

-`Readability>Conciseness`
+`Readability > Conciseness`

 *I personally almost always use dplyr, my thoughts, pulled largely from Dr. Derek Sonderegger's Statistical Computing Course are below:*